 The National Newspaper Awards were established in 1949 by the Toronto Press Club with the financial and moral support of the late George C. McCullagh, former publisher of the Globe and Mail.
 The press club administered the awards until 1989 when an independent 20-person Board of Governors was created to oversee the awards program.

 The National Newspaper Awards is the trade name of the Canadian Daily Newspaper Awards Programme Administration Corporation, a not-for-profit body which governs the awards program.
-The program is run from the offices of Newspapers Canada (formerly the Canadian Newspaper Association) and is overseen by part-time consultants.
+The program is overseen by part-time consultants.

 In 2002, four new categories — Beat Reporting, Short Feature, Explanatory Work and Politics — brought the number to 20 categories.